rpelke/cuda-vscode-setup/examples/triton/triton.md

 However, this comes at the cost of a higher requirement for registers per thread (for A/B fragment base address, masks, addresses, loop variables, etc.) and a higher requirement for shared memory.
 Therefore, too many stages can lead to register spills and reduced occupancy.

+A nice explaination of this concept, also called *pipelining*, can be found [here](https://research.colfax-intl.com/cutlass-tutorial-design-of-a-gemm-kerne).

 ### Occupancy
 A warp is considered active from the time its threads begin executing to the time when all threads in the warp have exited from the kernel.
 There is a maximum number of warps which can be concurrently active on a Streaming Multiprocessor (SM).
 Occupancy is defined as the ratio of active warps on an SM to the maximum number of active warps supported by the SM.
 Occupancy varies over time as warps begin and end, and can be different for each SM